logo

 A Cinematic Ride

-The R17 restomod keeps some bits from its 1970s sibling—the cabin, the doors, the windows—but Ora Ïto’s magic is all over it.
-The headlights are now four round futuristic beauties.
-The body’s grown in size but lost its unnecessary clutter.
-It’s got frameless doors and windows with louvers that scream Blade Runner.
+The R17 restomod keeps a few bits from its 1970s ancestor—like the cabin, doors, and windows—but the magic happens in the details.
+The headlights?
+They’re four round, futuristic beauties.
+The body?
+It’s grown in size, lost the unnecessary clutter, and adopted a sleek, frameless design with louvers that scream Blade Runner.
 And the rear lights?
-A single strip that looks like it came from a Tron light cycle.
-It’s cohesive, it’s clean, and it’s—dare I say it—elegant.
+One glorious strip that looks like it belongs on a Tron light cycle.
+It’s clean, it’s cohesive, and—dare I say it—it’s elegant.

-But here’s the kicker: Ora Ïto says the design isn’t directly inspired by any one thing, yet somehow it manages to conjure images of The Shining, Back to the Future, and 2001: A Space Odyssey.
-He even reckons Ed Sheeran could launch his next album in it.
-Not sure if that’s a compliment or a curse, but it’s certainly a bold statement.
+Ora Ïto says the design isn’t directly inspired by anything, but somehow it evokes The Shining, Back to the Future, and—of course—2001: A Space Odyssey.
+If that’s not the perfect Venn diagram of vintage cool, I don’t know what is.
+And if you’re wondering if this car’s cool enough for Ed Sheeran to launch his next album in it, well, apparently Ora thinks so.
+Not sure if that’s a compliment or a curse, but it certainly makes for a bold statement.cover-image cover-image

 cover-image cover-image